Mre55/space-travelers-hub/README.md

 # Space Traveler's HUB

-Welcome to Space Traveler's HUB, in this web app you will be able to take a fictional tour accross the space.
+Welcome to Space Traveler's HUB, in this web app you will be able to take a fictional tour across space.

 - You can choose a rocket from our catalog interface, and reserve it for you.
-- Also, you can see information of the most famous recent spacial missions and join them.
+- Also, you can see the information about the most famous recent special missions and join them.
-- Finally, in MyProfile interface you will be able to keep track of all your rockets and mission you are subscribed.
+- Finally, in the MyProfile interface you will be able to keep track of all your rockets and mission you are subscribed to.

 ![responsive-design](./screenshots/space-travelers-hub-preview.png)